-This register contains a value to be compared against the counter.
-When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt or ADC trigger (via the PWMnINTEN register).
+These registers contain a value to be compared against the counter (PWM0CMPB controls the PWM generator 0 block, and so on).
+When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt (via the PWMnINTEN register).
 If the value of this register is greater than the PWMnLOAD register, no pulse is ever output.

 If the comparator B update mode is immediate (based on the CmpBUpd bit in the PWMnCTL register), this 16-bit CompB value is used the next time the counter reaches zero.
-If the update mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 561).
+If the update mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 530).
 If this register is rewritten before the actual update occurs, the previous value is never used and is lost.